BenjaminFultz-dev/BenjaminFultz-dev/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun facts: I am a die-hard Cleveland Browns fan, and I always have Night Mode turned on
+- ⚡ Fun facts: I am a diehard Cleveland Browns fan, and I always have Night Mode turned on

 </td><td valign="top" width="50%">